Right to repair: History

 The Phoebus cartel is often claimed to be an example of planned obsolescence.

 The strategy to continuously change products to create continuous demand for the latest generation was pursued at a large scale by General Motors executive Alfred P. Sloan.
 GM overtook Ford as the biggest American automaker and planned obsolescence with annual variants of a product became widely adopted across industries in the American economy, eventually becoming adopted by Ford by 1933.

 The car industry was at the forefront of establishing the concept of certified repair: starting from the 1910s, Ford established certified dealerships and service networks to promote parts made by Ford instead of independent repair shops and often after-sales parts.
 Ford also pushed for standardized pricing among certified repair shops, making flat fees mandatory even for different repairs.
 The combination of annual updates to cars and components made it more difficult for independent repair shops to maintain a stock of parts.

 A couple of court cases have required products with repaired or refurbished components to be labeled as "used."

 In 1947, a business owner was refurbishing old spark plugs and reselling them.
 However, he was reselling them under a trademarked name.
 This led to a lawsuit that provided the framework for legislation that would provide a right to resell repaired or refurbished items, as long as they were labelled correctly.

 Champion Spark Plug Co. v.
-Sanders provided the basis of FTC guidelines which provides an uninfringeable right to resell repaired or refurbished items as long as they were labeled as such.
+Sanders provided the basis of FTC guidelines which provide an uninfringeable right to resell repaired or refurbished items as long as they were labeled as such.
 The decision also provided the framework for trademark guidelines regarding the resale of used goods under a trademarked namesake.

-FTC guidelines Title 16, Chapter I, Subchapter B, Part 20 provides guidance and regulations on the labeling of items that have been “rebuilt”, “refurbished”, or “re-manufactured” in order to prevent unfair competitive advantage in selling components in the automobile industry.
+FTC guidelines Title 16, Chapter I, Subchapter B, Part 20 provides guidance and regulations on the labeling of items that have been "rebuilt", "refurbished", or "re-manufactured" in order to prevent unfair competitive advantage in selling components in the automobile industry.
 This guideline hence allowed businesses the ability to repair items, for resale later.

 Some manufacturers shifted towards more repairable designs.
 Apple, which rose quickly to become one of the largest computer manufacturers, sold the first computers with circuit board descriptions, easy-to-swap components, and clear repair instructions, but has since developed a reputation for imposing strict repair restrictions on its products.

 Copyright with regard to computer software source code also became a front on the limitation of repairability.
 In the U.S., the Digital Millennium Copyright Act of 1998 prohibits repairs unless granted an exception, and has been used to block repairs as software became more common in a range of devices and appliances.

 To prevent refilling of empty ink cartridges, manufacturers had started placing microchips counting fill levels and usage, rendering refills difficult or impossible.
 Reselling and refurbishing products was confirmed to be legal by the Supreme Court in 2017 in Impression Prods., Inc. v.
 Lexmark Int'l, Inc..
 As of 2022, complaints about the longevity and repairability of printers remains.